hsf-training/hsf-training-cicd-github/_episodes/04-understanding-yaml-and-ci.md

 # GitHub Actions YAML

-The GitHub Actions configurations are specified using a YAML file called `main.yml` stored in the`.github/workflows/` directory.
-Here is an example:
+The GitHub Actions configurations are specified using YAML files stored in the`.github/workflows/` directory.
+Here is an example of a YAML file:

 ~~~
 name: example